 The Ne-Si & Ni-Se Oscillations

-When the explorer process is proactive abstraction (Ne) and the worldview process is reactive and concrete (Si), the psychological approach to information synthesis is prolific; one of plurality.
+When the explorer process is proactive association (Ne) and the worldview process is reactive and literal (Si), the psychological approach to information synthesis is prolific; one of plurality.
 Inversely, the Se-Ni duality has a psychological approach tending toward linearity.
 If we were to compare the processes via a ratio, the Ne-Si pair generates more connections but with each having a shorter range, while Se-Ni generates fewer connections with each holding a larger range.

-Inversely, for the Ne-Si pairing abstraction is done by the explorer process when coming outward.
+Inversely, for the Ne-Si pairing association is done by the explorer process when coming outward.
 This means that for Ne, the interrelation process happens while fast, multiple/prolific exploration of the environment is taking place, shown here by the interconnecting lines.
 To elaborate on the precise mechanics of this disposition toward prolific, quick and fleeting interconnections, I would like to describe two factors that strongly affect the attitude of Ne.

 The first I have termed the refresh factor.
 The perspectives of the two explorer processes are contingent on what is transpiring in real-time, while the worldview processes are constant perspectives not dependent on the present moment.
 Each time the mind conceives a topic, an event or happenstance, it is recreated by the explorer process as if it was occurring for the first time.
 The explorer processes by themselves have no precedent, seeing reality anew each passing moment and this is a crucial element of their operation.